How to Pursue Compensation

 - Resolving your case with a settlement or preparing for trial.

+Many defendants choose to settle, particularly if they have a weak case.
 If a settlement is unavailable, we prepare to go to trial.